Thank you! Your submission has been received!

 When will you install my system?

-We can install your system as soon as 7 days after you put down your deposit.
+We can install your system as soon as a couple days after you put down your deposit.

 How can you give me a guaranteed price without seeing my home?